 Who is Bay Area Credit Service?

-Bay Area Credit Service, LLC (BACS) aka HOVG, LLC is a debt collection agency located in Norcross, Georgia.
-They provide collection services in the following industries:
+Bay Area Credit Service, LLC (BACS), also known as HOVG, LLC, is a third-party debt collection agency that is headquartered in Norcross, Georgia.

 - banking & financial services